Access the McNair Application. Please read below for requirements, deadline, and processing before completing the application.

 Once your application is submitted, you will not be able to make changes.

 All admission decisions will be made prior to the end of spring semester.
-Even if you meet all eligibility requirements, the final admission decision is also based on the number of slots available.
+Even if you meet all eligibility requirements, the final admission decision is also based on the number of slots available and other factors.

 It is our pleasure to assist you in your application to the McNair Program; however, please read all information carefully.
 If you have questions that are not addressed, please feel free to contact us at 515-294-2059 or via email at firstname.lastname@example.org.